-The maximum possible income tax liability related to dividend payment is disclosed in Note 25.
+The maximum possible income tax liability related to dividend payment is disclosed in Note 23.

-(I) Property, plant and equipment ("PPE")
+(L) PROPERTY, PLANT AND EQUIPMENT ("PPE")

 An item of PPE is carried in the statement of financial position at its cost, less accumulated depreciation and any accumulated impairment losses.
 Essential asset items which are used for the Group's own enterprise and have a useful life exceeding one year are recorded as fixed assets.